 A common basic definition of a pilot in command is the sole person responsible for manipulating the aircraft controls.
 This is an important part of the pilot in command role, however there are other aspects to consider as well.

-The FAA defines a pilot in command as the person who:
+The Federal Aviation Administration (FAA) defines a pilot in command as the person who:

 • Has final authority and responsibility for the operation and safety of the flight;